Get a free copy of Parental Rights & Education when you subscribe to our newsletter!

 Vlaming, who received positive evaluations during his six-year teaching career at West Point High School in Virginia, was fired in 2018 after he declined to use masculine pronouns to refer to the girl, who began identifying as a boy, and opted instead to use the French name the girl chose as part of the class.

 Vlaming had tried to avoid using any third-person pronouns when referring to the student because of his theological and philosophical beliefs.
-But when he accidentally referred to the student with the pronoun “her,” the student withdrew from the class and administrators demanded he use masculine pronouns or lost his job.
+But when he accidentally referred to the student with the pronoun “her,” the student withdrew from the class and administrators demanded he use masculine pronouns or lose his job.

 Vlaming refused and was fired.